VijayIsGod/OITCodeChallenge/README.md

 ## Running Backend
-    Please go to webservice directory and npm run install.
+    Please go to webservice directory and type this command: npm install.
-    Running the backend by using node index.js
+    Running the backend with this command: node index.js

 ## Running Frontend
-    Please go to webapp/nuxt-app directory and do npm run install Run the front end with this command: npm run dev
+    Please go to webapp/nuxt-app directory and type this command: npm install Run the front end with this command: npm run dev

 ## Usage